Incineration: Health effects

 Many communities have advocated for the improvement or removal of waste incinerator technology.
 Specific pollutant exposures, such as high levels of nitrogen dioxide, have been cited in community-led complaints relating to increased emergency room visits for respiratory issues.
 Potential health effects of waste incineration technology have been publicized, notably when located in communities already facing disproportionate health burdens.
-For example, the Wheelabrator Incinerator in Baltimore, Maryland, has been investigated due to increased rates of asthma in its neighboring community, which is predominantly occupied by low-income, people of color.
+For example Wheelabrator Baltimore in Maryland has been investigated due to increased rates of asthma in its neighboring community, which is predominantly occupied by low-income, people of color.
 Community-led efforts have suggested a need for future research to address a lack of real-time pollution data.
 These sources have also cited a need for academic, government, and non-profit partnerships to better determine the health impacts of incineration.

 Debate

 Use of incinerators for waste management is controversial.
 The debate over incinerators typically involves business interests (representing both waste generators and incinerator firms), government regulators, environmental activists and local citizens who must weigh the economic appeal of local industrial activity with their concerns over health and environmental risk.

 People and organizations professionally involved in this issue include the U.S. Environmental Protection Agency and a great many local and national air quality regulatory agencies worldwide.